Skip to main content

 William O. Douglas Wilderness: Okanogan-Wenatchee

 The William O. Douglas Wilderness was designated in 1984 and now encompasses 169,081 acres.
-This Wilderness is named for the late U.S. Supreme Court Justice William O. Douglas who was noted for his concern for civil rights and environmental protection issues during his career.
-Douglas made his home at Goose Prairie, adjacent to the Wilderness near Bumping River, and immortalized the area in his popular book, Of Men and Mountains.
+Named for the late U.S. Supreme Court Justice William O. Douglas who was noted for his concern for civil rights and environmental protection.
+Douglas made his home adjacent to the Wilderness near Bumping River, and immortalized the area in his popular book, Of Men and Mountains.

 Help protect your wilderness by following wilderness regulations and using Leave No Trace principles.